Monday March 27th

 We woke up early on the first day and ate breakfast at our hostel café before attending the 10am walking tour.
+As we stepped outside, we were greeted with a view of a the castle and paused for a second to admire it – some random guy on the street says, “beautiful, isn’t it?” as he passed by.
 Our guide, Ben, was so stereotypically Scottish that it hurt.
 He had a huge red mustache and wore a plaid hat and shirt.
 His accent was also so thick it was hard to understand him sometimes and you could tell that he was trying to slow down and pronounce things all the way.
 There were a lot of places roped off because the next Avengers movie was being filmed!
 We didn’t seen any of the actors, but we saw a stunt double I think strapped into a harness.

 Ben was really interested in literature so that was one of the themes of the tour – it makes sense because many famous authors have written works inspired by Edinburgh, while in Edinburgh, or that take place in Edinburgh – Even J.K.
 Rowling!
 The national animal of Scotland is a unicorn… here it is^ on top of a pillar and that really explains how fun and goofy the Scottish people are.